Efficient Continual Pre-training for Building Domain Specific Large Language Models: Introduction

 In this work, we explore the following: 1) Is domain-adaptive continual pre-training helpful in building domain-specific LLMs?; 2) Can we employ data selection strategies for a more effective domain-adaptive continual pre-training?; and 3) Does domain-adaptive continual pre-training hurt LLM's open-domain capabilities?
 We answer these questions in the confines of finance domain by training a continually pre-trained model, FinPythia, built on top of Pythia~\citep{pythia}.

-We report a boost on financial benchmarks~\citep{pixiu} after continual pre-training on domain data of size 8\% of what Pythia was trained on as an answer to the first question.
-We also observe an evidence of latest financial domain knowledge acquisition in FinPythia during qualitative analysis.
+We report a boost on financial benchmarks~\citep{pixiu} after continual pre-training on domain data of size 8\% of what Pythia was trained on to answer the first question.
+We see an evidence of latest financial domain knowledge acquisition in FinPythia during qualitative analysis.
 To answer the second question, we propose two simple data selection techniques, task-aware \emph{Efficient Task-Similar Domain-Adaptive Continual Pre-training} (ETS-DACP) and \emph{Efficient Task-Agnostic Domain-Adaptive Continual Pre-training} (ETA-DACP).
-These methods outperform the performance of domain-adaptive continual pre-training with just 10\% of selected domain data or 0.8\% of Pythia's training corpus.
+These methods outperform vanilla domain-adaptive continual pre-training with just 10\% of selected domain data or 0.8\% of Pythia's training corpus.
 We use three metrics for data selection: similarity, perplexity, and token type entropy.
-While similarity needs task data as seed, the latter two metrics are task-agnostic.
-To answer the third question, we benchmark these continually pre-trained models on four open-domain standard tasks like MMLU and TruthfulQA.
-We observe no significant performance change, indicating that LLM retains its general capabilities while adapting to the domain.
+While similarity needs task data as seed data, the latter two metrics are task-agnostic metrics.
+To answer the third question, we benchmark on four open-domain standard tasks and observe that continually pre-trained LLM retains its general capabilities while adapting to the domain.

-The main contributions of this paper are threefold.
-Firstly, we curate a large-scale financial corpus comprising 16 billion words sourced from financial datasets.
-Secondly, our experiments demonstrate the promise of building domain-specific LLMs through continual pre-training, further validating and extending the findings obtained from smaller language models~\citep{gururangan-etal-2020-dont}.
-This finding provides insights for building domain-specific LLMs with lower costs, as an alternative to expensive pre-training from scratch.
-Our results indicate that continual pre-training maintains the same open-domain performance as the original foundation model.
-Lastly, we propose two Efficient Domain-adaptive Continual Pre-training methods as a more efficient approach to vanilla continual pre-training.
-Our novel approach deploys data selection strategies that can achieve better performance with a fraction of the cost of the domain-adaptive continual pre-training.
+The main contributions of this paper are threefold: \begin{itemize} \item We curate a large-scale financial corpus comprising 24 billion tokens sourced from financial datasets. \item Our experiments demonstrate the promise of building domain-specific LLMs through continual pre-training as an alternative to expensive pre-training from scratch, further extending the findings from smaller language models (LMs) \citep{gururangan-etal-2020-dont,xie2023data}. \item We propose two Efficient Domain-adaptive Continual Pre-training methods as a more efficient approach to vanilla continual pre-training.
+Our novel approach deploys data selection strategies that can achieve better performance with a fraction of the cost of the domain-adaptive continual pre-training while beating the baselines from smaller language models. \end{itemize}